ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 - Multiplex to choose the manual or auto clock.
 - Halt and reset signals.
 - Safe clock gate.
 Makes sure that when reset is released, only the next rising clock edge is passed on.
-If only an and gate was used, a rising edge would pass through if the clock was already high, and (an inverted) reset signal went low.
+If only an AND gate was used, a rising edge would pass through if the clock was already high, and (an inverted) reset signal went low.
 - Two JK flip flops configured to toggle, one fed with the inverse of the